Sun Jihai: Return to China

 In July 2009, Sun was loaned to Sheffield United's satellite team Chengdu Blades in the Chinese Super League, hoping to make an impact.
 He steadily established himself at Chengdu and helped them to achieve the club's best ever league position at seventh place.
 However, the club was relegated to China League One in the fallout of a match fixing scandal.
 He returned to Sheffield United after the loan was finished, but his contract ended and was left without a club to play for.

 On 8 January 2010, Sun signed a two-year contract with fellow top tier side Shaanxi Chanba.
 He was promoted as the team captain immediately and he extended his contract for another two years in December 2011.
 At the beginning of the 2012 season, Sun followed the club when it decided to move to Guizhou and rename themselves Guizhou Renhe.
 He played nineteen league matches and five Chinese FA Cup matches in the 2012 season as the club achieved fourth place that league season and were runners-up in the cup which gained them entry into AFC Champions League for the first time in the club's history.

 On 4 February 2015, Sun moved to fellow top tier side Chongqing Lifan on a free transfer.
 He made his debut for the club on 8 March 2014 in a 3–0 loss against Beijing Guoan.

 On 8 December 2015, Sun returned to second tier side Beijing Renhe on a free transfer.

 On 10 December 2016, Sun announced his retirement from football.

 International career

-Sun made his international debut for the Chinese national team on 6 December 1996 against Uzbekistan.
+Sun made his international debut for the China national team on 6 December 1996 against Uzbekistan.
 At the 2002 FIFA World Cup in a group stage match against Costa Rica, Sun picked up an ankle injury after a tackle from behind by Mauricio Solís after just 17 minutes.
 Unable to play, Sun was replaced after 25 minutes and sat out the rest of the group stage, while Solís was only shown a yellow card.
 On 7 June 2008, during a 2010 FIFA World Cup qualification match against Qatar, Sun was shown a straight red card for dissent while he was warming up as a substitute on the bench.
 China lost the match 1–0.
 He was given a ban of five matches by FIFA and did not receive any call-ups to the national team after this incident.